"Artworks to wear!"

 SHIBORI scarves (below) are drying in the wind.
 Gloriously beautiful.
 So many colors to choose from.
 So many UNIQUE designs...First come, first served.
 SHIBORI is a Japanese word that implies the various techniques an artist employs in hand-dyeing silk.

 The delicate lavender shawl at left is a SHIBORI hand-dyed silk.
 Please visit the Gallery to purchase scarves/shawls/wraps in different sizes and designs when we open for the season, June - September 2019.
-This shawl is light as air and can be used in so many different ways.
+This shawl is light as air, dreamy, and gorgeous!
+Imagine the different ways to wear it.
 Easy care too!
-It measures 35" x 84", $120.
-USD.
+It measures 35" x 84".

 The scarves illustrated below are examples of NUNO scarves.
 NUNO combines sheer and lofty silks with the softest luxurious wools.
 These scarves are carefree as they resist wrinkling and can be simply handwashed and hung to dry over a shower rod...steam pressing is optional.